How you can support the Cornwall Historic Churches Trust

 Next Community Event

-Any event with proceeds split in aid of CHCT at any time is welcome.
+If your church is holding any event with proceeds split in aid of CHCT at any time let us know and we’ll advertise it here.
+Thank you.